 Emotions are messy, raw and gritty.
 They make no sense.
 They well up and overtake us with such force that we are literally torn from our happy logical rational lives and left trying figure out what on earth just happened.

 Our brains are extremely sensitive to anxiety.
 We are primed physiologically to be anxious and worried.
 It keeps us and has kept us safe for eons.

 Starting psychotherapy can often be seen as just that sort of action!
 Taking the reins of control back into your own hands and attacking the anxiety in terms of becoming your own advocate.
-My approach is a little more specialised to looking at all aspects of the client as anxiety is so physiological using a predominated Person Centered Modality but incorporating mindfulness and psychoeducation to give you the client the control in a situation that feels as if you have no control.
+My approach is a little more specialised from looking at all aspects of the client (as anxiety is so physiological) to using a predominately Person Centered Modality.
+However also incorporating mindfulness, DBT, ACT and psycho-education to give you, the client, the control in a situation that feels as if you have no control.